HBO has confirmed Succession season 3 will make its long-awaited return with a brand new trailer.

 “The truth is that my father is a malignant presence, a bully, and a liar, and he was fully personally aware of these events for many years… I have with me today copies of records that show his personal sign-offs.”

 In addition to the usual suspects of Brian Cox and Jeremy Strong, we can expect appearances from Sarah Snook as Siobhan “Shiv” Roy, Kieran Culkin as Romulus “Roman” Roy, Alan Ruck as Connor Roy, Michael McFadyen as Tom Wambsgans, Nicholas Braun as Cousin Greg Hirsch, J. Smith-Cameron as Gerri Kellman, Justine Lupe as Willa Ferreyra, and Arian Moayed as Stewy Hosseini.

 Newcomers will include K-Pop star Jihae Kim as leading public relations consultant Berry Schneider, Sanaa Lathan as high-profile New York lawyer Lisa Arthur, Hope Davis as Sandy Furness (daughter of Logan’s rival Sandy Furness), Dasha Nekrasova as crisis public relations representative Comfry, Linda Emond as senior White House aide Michelle-Anne Vanderhoven, Ella Rumpf in an unnamed role; plus Alexander Skarsgard as confrontational tech founder + CEO Lukas Matsson, and Adrien Brody as Josh Aaronson – “a billionaire activist investor who becomes pivotal in the skirmish for ownership of Waystar.”

-Succession season 3 has officially locked in an October 17th release date, check out the brand new trailer for yourself above, the previous one below – plus you can catch up on the first two seasons via Binge.
+Succession season 3 has officially locked in an October 17th release date in the US and the 18th here in Australia, check out the brand new trailer for yourself above, the previous one below – and catch up on the first two seasons via Binge.